artefactual/archivematica-storage-service/CONTRIBUTING.md

 ## Submitting bugs

 If you find a security vulnerability, do NOT open an issue.
-Email
-<info@artefactual.com> instead.
+Please follow the instructions in [SECURITY.md].

-Issues can be filed using GitHub Issues in the [Archivematica Issues repo].
+Issues can be filed using GitHub Issues in the [Archivematica Issues repo] by following these [guidelines].
 It is recommended to file issues there rather than in any of the Archivematica-related code repositories.
 Artefactual staff also use GitHub issues for any work they do on the Archivematica project.

 You can also post in our [user] mailing list.
 A post to the mailing list is always welcome, especially if you're unsure if it's a bug or a local problem!
+If it is confirmed as a bug, please log an issue in GitHub as we only triage issues reported in the [Archivematica issues repo].

 Useful questions to answer if you're having problems include: